The Process of Selling Annuities

 - Possibility of making poor financial decisions with the funds received.

-Although most people determine the benefits of selling their annuity payments far outweigh the costs, both should be considered when making a choice.
-The more you weigh the positives and negatives, the better equipped you’ll be to decide.
+Although some people determine the benefits of selling their annuity payments significantly outweigh the costs, carefully consider both pros and cons when making a choice.
+This will help you make the right decision for your financial situation.

 Tax Implications of Selling Your Annuity